Cavin856/void-stranger-ap/README.md

 [@LeonarthCG](https://github.com/LeonarthCG) - For helping a massive amount with the gamemaker net code side of things (and of course working on that library in the first place!).

-[@Cavin856](https://github.com/Cavin856) - For help with bugfixes and adding several improvements and features to the mod.
+[@Cavin856](https://github.com/Cavin856) - Feature implementation, bug fixes, and the entire logic rewrite